lsgs/redcap-instance-table/README.md

 *  `@INSTANCETABLE_FILTER='[v]="1"'`: Specify a logic expression to show only instances that match the filter expression.
 *  `@INSTANCETABLE_ADDBTNLABEL='Button Label'`: Specify an alternative label for the "Add New" button.
 *  `@INSTANCETABLE_HIDECHOICEVALUES`: Suppress the display of choice field values and show only choice labels.
+*  `@INSTANCETABLE_HIDEFORMSTATUS`: Suppress display of the form status field in data entry view.
+(The form status field is always suppressed in survey mode.)

 ### Tags Used for Fields on a Repeating Form
 * `@INSTANCETABLE_HIDE`: Ignore this field in instance all tables.